rosenkr/android-app-2/README.md

 The app aims to game-ify trading (the meaning of this term is yet to be explored in the apps context, but it should be something that is opposite of the boring flows and UI's of apps that exist today: Avanza, Nordnet, etc. These are not mobile-friendly is my subjective feeling.)

-The main idea is that users are alloted some amount of in-app currency, but trades are against the real market.
+The main idea is that users are allotted some amount of in-app currency, but trades are against the real market.
 This way, the app can target a younger audience that can not yet trade for real money, but are interested in the markets, not in slot machines...

 The second idea is the feature that users should be able to build strategies that can be applied on a given asset to trade it based on the strategy.
 So options of fully algorithmic trading, semi-assisted, or fully manual trading should be available.

 Finally, users should be able to compare, compete, view their statistics, etc...

+The monetization could be through ads, affiliations, subscription-based, or a freemium style by giving users the option to unlock 'more powerful tools' of the app (referring to the algorithmic trading options).